For more ELYSIUM’S PASSAGE Blog Posts, go to

 I felt my body falling through space; a torrent of wind swished by me with the force of a tsunami.
 I heard my cup drop on the floor as I saw myself falling through an abyss.
 I observed craggy rocks thrusting upwards over and past me, with slopes of scree and snow approaching me from below.
 Then nothing!
 All went blank; there was only darkness and oblivion.

-Next, I was looking down on my body lying in a heap in a ravine below the canyon.
-At once I was fascinated, bewildered and horrified with what my mind just enacted.
+Next, I looked down on my body lying in a heap in a ravine below the canyon.
+At once, I was fascinated, bewildered and horrified with what my mind just enacted.
 How could I have not known about this before?
 Did Mo and Eli see this happen?
 If so, would that have been them, standing there on the Summit above, appearing as orbs of light?

 Finally, I said in a faint whisper: ‘I must be losing my mind.
 I just went through the most horrific phantasm you can imagine.
 It was dreadful!
 I was hurling down through an abyss.
 Then, I saw my body lying in a bloody lump at the bottom on a sheet of rocks and ice.’